-9.5 Proposals for Dealing with Hybrid Instruments
+9.6 Proposals for Dealing with Hybrid Instruments

 BEPS Action Plan, Action 2, is intended to help neutralise the effect of cross-border hybrid mismatch arrangements that produce multiple deductions for a single expense or a deduction in one jurisdiction with no corresponding taxation in the other jurisdiction.
-While the US has certain rules intended to address certain of the arrangements covered in BEPS (eg, dual consolidated loss rules under Section 1503(d) of the Code, which limit use of a loss in a consolidated return where such loss can also be used in a foreign jurisdiction; or denial of treaty benefits for certain payments through hybrid entities under Section 894 of the Code), such rules generally predate BEPS, and no legislative proposals addressing other aspects of Action 2 are currently active.
+The USA has certain rules intended to address certain of the arrangements covered in BEPS (eg, dual consolidated loss rules under Section 1503(d) of the Code, which limit use of a loss in a consolidated return where such loss can also be used in a foreign jurisdiction; or denial of treaty benefits for certain payments through hybrid entities under Section 894 of the Code), that pre-date BEPS.
+Additionally, the USA has adopted new Section 267A, which is in line with Action 2.
+Section 267A denies deductions for interest or royalties paid to a related foreign person in accordance with a hybrid transaction or hybrid entity if such amounts are excludable from income or entitled to a deduction under the local tax laws of the related person's country.